Statement by claimant (SBC) - Medicare Compensation Recovery 011-15030060

 Note: the declaration can be accepted as complete when the:

-If the injured person/claimant has identified services by selecting at least one Yes or No box, the agency will assume the only services that relate are the ones which are selected Yes.
+If the injured person/claimant has identified services by selecting at least one Yes or No box on the services statement, the agency will assume the only services that relate are the ones which are selected Yes.
 Any blank box is to be considered as No.

 The agency will:

-• assume that only previously identified services (if applicable) are relating if the:
+- assume that only previously identified services (if applicable) or no services are relating if the:

-• injured person/claimant has not ticked any boxes on the statement, and
+- injured person/claimant has not ticked any boxes on the services statement, and

-• one of the care services statement boxes (yes or no) has not been selected, and
+- one of the care services statement boxes (yes or no) has not been selected, or

 Incomplete or amended SBC